winesapOS/winesapOS/README.md

 5. Create free storage space for winesapOS.
     - Disk Utility > (select the primary drive) > Partition > + > Add Partition > Name: winesapOS, Format: ExFAT, Size: (enter the amount of space to use for winesapOS) > Apply > Partition > Continue > Done

+##### SteamOS Dual-Boot Preparation Guide

+1. Update to SteamOS 3.8 or newer.
+2. Secure Boot is not supported.
+    - Secure Boot is already disabled on "Powered by SteamOS" devices.
+    - Other devices will need to have Secure Boot disabled in the BIOS.

 ##### Windows Dual-Boot Preparation Guide

 1. Follow the [Windows Boot](#windows-boot) guide.